 - Credit Card: You may purchase insurance online with a Visa or Mastercard by accessing the following website: www.csuhealthlink.com (link opens in new window).
 After you complete the on-line information, be sure to click on "Notify Your School" and CSUEB will be automatically notified of your enrollment.
 Please allow 1 full business day for your hold to be cleared.
 If you do not click that button, CSUEB will not be notified of your purchase.

-- Money Order: You may also visit the Associated Students office (University Union 314 – phone: 510.885.4843) to complete the Enrollment card for insurance coverage and pay by check or money order.
+- Money Order: You may also visit the Risk Management office (Student Administration 4702 – phone: 510-885-3833) to complete the Enrollment card for insurance coverage and pay by check or money order.

-Refunds: The refund policy is outlined on the brochure for Somerton Insurance.
+Refunds: The refund policy is outlined on the brochure for your insurance provider.
 Do not assume that you will receive a refund for situations other than those outlined in the brochure.
-Requests for refunds must be submitted to Associated Students.
+Requests for refunds must be submitted to Risk Management.

 Have a Registration Hold for Health Insurance?
 If you attempt to register, and cannot because of a health insurance hold, you have two options:

-For questions or further information, you may contact ASI at:
+For questions or further information, you may contact the Risk Management Office at:

 - Purchase health insurance through Cal State East Bay following the instructions above.
 If paying by credit card, remember to click the "Notify Your School" button or CSUEB will not be notified of your purchase and your hold will not be cleared.

-Please contact the Associated Students office if you have any questions about the international student health insurance requirement.
+Please contact the Risk Management office if you have any questions about the international student health insurance requirement.